SpeculativeCoder/AdhocDocumentation/README.md

 NOTE: If interested in a more detailed description of SSL in HTML5 see [here](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/Features/Feature-WebSocketSSL.md#enabling-websocket-ssl).

-For local testing we can make the certs available to Unreal Editor.

-Create a directory `c:/UE/ue-4.27-html5-es3/certs`

-Copy the following files from `c:/ThirdPerson/adhoc-web/certs` to `c:/UE/ue-4.27-html5-es3/certs`:
-- thirdperson.cer
-- thirdperson.key
-- thirdperson-ca.cer

-This directory or its files should **never** be checked in to git (the UnrealEngine .gitignore should already be ignoring by default but be sure you never accidentally add or check them in).

 ### Add a hosts file entry for your domain

 **TODO: Write/complete documentation for this step.**